Late January (junior year): Admissions application due

 The application process to the MS in Finance Program has two parts.

-Apply to the MS in Finance: Applied Security Analysis Program in the spring semester of your junior year by submitting an online application.
+Apply to the MS in Finance, Investment and Banking Program in the spring semester of your junior year by submitting an online application.
 A link to the application is sent to all UW–Madison undergraduate students in finance.
 The deadline to apply is in late January.

 Following your admission to the program as an MS in Finance candidate and at the start of your senior year, you will complete a separate, online application process with the UW–Madison Graduate School.
 This application process requires you to complete certain essays.